 1) Downtown Detroit

 In the past, Downtown Detroit would not have been on anyone’s list of places to explore.
 Back in the first half of the 20th century, Detroit was one of the wealthiest cities in the country, thanks to the automobile industry.
 However, after the decline of the American auto, Detroit had its own collapse.
 The city famously filed for bankruptcy in 2003.
-Bob showed me a photo of Downtown Detroit back in 2003, and it looked completely abandoned.
+I’ve seen a photo of Downtown Detroit back in 2003, and it looked completely abandoned.

 However, Detroit is now on the rise thanks to several factors.
 The first was the Detroit Tigers baseball team moving downtown, which brings in more visitors.
 Another is that the mortgage lending company Quicken moved its headquarters to downtown Detroit, which brought in more business.
-Bob said that now more hotels and businesses are coming into Detroit on a regular basis.
+Now more hotels and businesses are coming into Detroit on a regular basis.

 It was fun to go into one of the newer buildings and see the jazzy skylight.
 I felt like I could see hope for the city streaming in through the window in the ceiling.
 Of course, it’s possible that was only drippings from the air conditioning.

 Hearing this story about how Quicken helped revitalize downtown Detroit made me feel more upset about how Amazon wanted to come to my hometown of New York.
-New York is already a wealthy city.
 There are so many places in the country that could have used the business more.

 Our next stop was Detroit’s Greek community, which cleverly disguises itself by going by the name Greektown.
 We took the light rail system to go there.
 In Detroit, the light rail system is called The People Mover.
 They really believe in simple names in Detroit, don’t they?
 The People Mover only costs 75 cents, so it’s a crazy affordable way to get around the city.